 What are the main provisions of the Act affecting universities?

-The main provisions of the Act for universities are as follows:
+The main provisions of the Act for universities are as follows.
+These are due to come into force on 1 August 2025.

 -